 While there are many automotive engined homebuilt aircraft flying with the OE computer controlling fuel and ignition successfully, many users may not be aware of some potential pitfalls of using these systems.
 Many OE computers can either shut off the injectors if certain things fail such as a water temperature sensor to protect the engine from a perceived or real overheating condition or go into a very low power limp home mode.
 Either of these scenerios mean that you are coming down in an aircraft.
 The designers of these automotive ECUs did not take aircraft use into account during the design phase obviously.
 Their considerations were likely as follows, in order of importance: 1.
 Reliability- keep the engine from destructing ( shut the injectors off if necessary), 2.
 Emissions, 3.
 Fuel economy, 4.
 Driveability, 5.
 Power.
 Fortunately modern EFI systems, sensors and ECUs are VERY reliable.
 Just be aware, that as on your Continental or Lycoming, anything CAN fail equally so on your automotive/EFI conversion, making you an unwilling glider pilot.

 Many people have spent countless hours trying to unravel programming code on OE ECUs for use on aviation applications, to undo unsuitable code or responses or security interlocks sometimes successfully, sometimes not.
-Others wonder what the ECU might do when certain sensors or inputs are modified or disconnected.
+Others wonder what the ECU might do when certain sensors or inputs are modified or disconnected, especially many of the tied in chassis sensors on modern systems, not to mention security and digital key interfaces.
 What some people have attempted to do in dozens or hundreds of hours with often unknown consequences using OE ECUs can generally be done in minutes with SDS.
 You know exactly what the system will do without any hidden secrets or repercussions.
 All OE ECUs were designed to use an O2 sensor for closed loop feedback of the air/ fuel ratios at part throttle.
 As such, they may not be very suitable for use with leaded avgas.
 SDS does not require an O2 sensor at all.

 Disadvantages of SDS vs. Conventional Aircraft Engine Systems